 Organisations which do not conform to the standards outlined in this document shall not be accredited to work within the South SUDANMAP.
-Additionally, accredited mine action organisation's which do not continuously comply and adhere with the terms of their accreditation i.e. continue to apply the standards and details of accredited SOPs; may have their accreditation suspended or removed.
+Additionally, accredited mine action organisation's which do not continuously comply and adhere with the terms of their accreditation i.e. Continue to apply the standards and details of accredited SOPs; may have their accreditation suspended or removed.

-The following terms used throughout this document indicate specific levels of obligation:
+The following terms used throughout this document to convey the intended degree of compliance: